ConservationInternational/trends.earth/docs/source/for_users/training/specialareas.rst

 .. image:: ../../../resources/en/documentation/special_areas/layer_styling.png
    :align: center

-6. To define special areas in the dataset it is necessary to add it to QGIS map canvas using **Edit layer** button
+6. To define areas in the dataset it is necessary to add it to QGIS map canvas using **Edit layer** button

 .. image:: ../../../resources/en/documentation/special_areas/add_button.png
    :align: center